walkie/DotFiles/README.md

 1. Install [GNU Stow](https://www.gnu.org/software/stow/)
 2. Run `make`

 The `home` directory contains all the config files I want on every machine.
-Stow will symlink these into the system \$HOME directory.
-The `bin` directory contains scripts to install on every machine.
-These are managed separately from `home` since on some machines my `~/bin` is a symlink and this confuses Stow.
+The `linux/home` and `mac/home` directories contain config files specific to the relevant platform.
+The Makefile uses Stow to symlink all of these files into the system \$HOME directory.

-It's important that we don't symlink certain directories into this repository (e.g. `.stack` and `.vim`) since these will end up containing lots of stuff that we don't want under version control.
-The Makefile makes sure these root directories are already created so that Stow will only link the relevant contents into them, rather than the whole thing.
+If a directory doesn't already exist in \$HOME, Stow will link the whole directory into this repository.
+However, that's sometimes undesirable, such as when the contents of a directory come from multiple Stow locations or when the directory will also contain things that we don't want under version control (e.g. `stack`).
+The Makefile ensures that these directories are already created so that Stow will only link the relevant contents into them, rather than linking the directory itself.

 By default, Stow ignores `.gitignore` files.
 There's not a convenient way to override this, so the Makefile just manually symlinks that file into \$HOME